Homemade Shower Cleaner without Vinegar

 Materials

-• Essential oil (Optional) – If you’d like your homemade daily shower spray to have a scent, you can add essential oils.
-Lemon, lavender, and eucalyptus are nice oils that would work well with this homemade daily shower spray.
+- Essential oil (Optional): If you’d like your shower spray to have a scent, you can add essential oils.
+Lemon, lavender, and eucalyptus are nice oils that would work well.
 You can add them individually or in combination with each other.
-These energizing essential oil blends work wonders in setting the mood to clean!
+These energizing essential oil blends or relaxing essential oil blends work wonders in setting the mood to clean!

-Wondering where to find the materials for this hydrogen peroxide shower cleaner.
+Wondering where to find the materials for this hydrogen peroxide shower cleaner?
 That can be as simple as raiding your bathroom cabinet.
-However, if you’re missing the materials, you can make a trip to your local grocery store or pharmacy.
+If unavailable, you can make a trip to your local grocery store or pharmacy.
 Save time by shopping for essential oils online by using the affiliate links I provided above for your convenience.

 Step-By-Step Directions